Layer 1 · Global guidelines

 • Prefer verbs over abstract nouns

-• Break long sentences when needed
+• Break long sentences when they help comprehension

 • Adapt expressions, do not translate them